Last Updated 05/11/2021.

 The distance from downtown Dubai to Abu Dhabi is approximately 150km or just under 100 miles.
-The road is a sealed multi lane highway that makes getting from Dubai to Abu Dhabi quick and easy.
+The road is a sealed multi lane highway that can make getting from Dubai to Abu Dhabi quick and easy.
 Avoid peak hour when traffic can add an hour or more to your journey.
-Travellers and tourists may need to get from Dubai to Abu Dhabi for the airport, to visit Abu Dhabi’s attractions ( we would recommend a tour for this, see below) there are several options, road, rail, even air!
+Travellers and tourists may need to get from Dubai to Abu Dhabi for the airport, to visit Abu Dhabi’s attractions ( we would recommend a tour for this, see below) there are several options, road, rail, shuttle, tour, even air!

 Dubai to Abu Dhabi